ndean06/Microsoft-30Day-SOC-Challenge/mini-projects/MP3-Conditional-Access/walkthrough.md

 ## Outcome and Assessment

-- Foreign sign-in activity was detected and flagged as risky
+- Foreign sign-in activity was detected and initially succeeded, but was flagged as high risk.
-- Conditional Access successfully blocked access from non-business regions
+- Conditional Access enforcement prevented continued access from the foreign location.
-- No endpoint compromise or lateral movement occurred
-- Identity-based controls prevented escalation at the authentication layer
+- Although authentication succeeded, no endpoint telemetry indicated:
+  - Interactive user access
+  - Process execution
+  - Persistence mechanisms
+- Identity-layer controls identified and mitigated the risk before any evidence of endpoint compromise was observed.

 ---